MarkhamLee/internet-and-iot-data-platform/etl_pipelines/finnhub/README.md

 #### Deployment
-To deploy/run/use the container you will need to sign-up for the Finnhub API and get an API key, you're able to hit the API 60/second with the free version, which should be sufficient for most personal use cases.
+To deploy/run/use the container you will need to sign-up for the Finnhub API and get an API key, you're able to hit the API 60X/second with the free version, which should be sufficient for most personal use cases.
 Additionally, please make note that the container uses the finnuhb python library, so you'll need to install that into your python virtual environment if you plan to use this outside of a Docker container.
-Finally, if you want to receive broken pipeline/pipeline error alerts, you'll need to sign up for the Slack API, and then configure a channel and a wehbhook for receiving messages.
+Finally, if you want to receive broken pipeline/pipeline error alerts, you'll need to sign up for the Slack API, and then configure a channel and a wehbhook for receiving those messages.

 The container requires the following environmental variables, when I deployed this on my Kubernetes cluster I used config maps and Kubernetes secrets for all of them.